Dancaboosemc/Connect4/README.md

 # Connect Four Desktop App
 Austin Maldonado, Max Murray, Israel Carcamo, Daniel McPherson

+We have taken code designed for a 2 player Connect 4 console game.
+We are redesigninging to be easily implemented with GUI, designing our own GUI using java.swing, and adding features such as saving and loading games and implementing an AI player.

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)